SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 interest rate repeller, among other injustices.

-I would also claim that warren Mosler best understood the impact of moving to a floating exchange rte, and the fiscal space this freed up for a government.
+I would also claim that warren Mosler best understood the impact of moving to a floating exchange rate, and the fiscal space this freed up for a government.
 Post-Keynesians (generally, not all) still do not comprehend this, and Steve Keen seems to still be one of them.
 Most post-Keynesian think the exchange rate is an exogenous constraint.
 MMT says it is not, not if you understand the correct actual software-driven, legally instituted monetary operations available to governments.
-But this includes *legal.
-Let me say it gains **-legal arrangements.** MMT says these matter, over and above the accounting principles.
+But this includes *legal*.
+Let me say it again **legal arrangements.** MMT says these matter, over and above the accounting principles.
 This is vital for understanding why no fit currency issuing government has any foreign exchange constraint (they do if the make up one).
 Only Mosler in 1995 understood this.
 Nd most post-Keynesian still